nucleuscloud/neosync/docs/docs/guides/troubleshooting.md

 Neosync currently supports debugging database queries for Postgres connections.

 Database queries are logged by default at the log level `DEBUG`.
-The default loglevel for the api and worker are `INFO`.
+The default log level for the api and worker are `INFO`.
 If you wish to enable this, you can change the `LOG_LEVEL` environment variable to `DEBUG`.
 If you'd instead like to lower the database logging, the `DB_LOG_LEVEL` environment variable may be specified to change the level at which database queries are logged.